-Recommendations from the Parks, Recreation and Culture Advisory Committee (December 20, 2017 meeting)
+Recommendations from the Parks, Recreation and Culture Advisory Committee

 - 1. Approve the Rotary Club's proposed improvements to Forrest Field to include grandstand improvements, player bench improvements and facility improvements. - 2.
-Engage with past members of the Field Steering Committee and current field user groups executives to complete a comprehensive review of the existing draft site plan, taking into account possible changes to trends, demographics and community needs to best determine the location and design concept for the proposed clubhouse/concession.
+Engage with past members of the Field Steering Committee and current field user groups executives to complete a comprehensive review of the existing draft site plan, taking into account possible changes to trends, demographics and community needs to best determine the location and design concept for the proposed clubhouse/concession. - 3.
+Direct staff to draft a Community Driven Capital Project Policy for Council's approval that will provide clarity for community groups, staff and the public regarding the process to determine the feasibility of a community driven capital project and manage expectations of the parties involved if projects are supported.